 - If there were people who came last week and did not come this week, email and text them and let them know they are missed!
-Try not to let people give up after a few runs...running gets easier! - New kids: teach them how to use a foam roller, especially 12xeach IT band roll!
+Try not to let people give up after a few runs...running gets easier! - Track down every Kennedy kid who ran cross and invite them to join!
+If we have Kennedy runners that are joining you, take care of them, get them shirts, and ask them to bring their friends! - New kids: teach them how to use a foam roller, especially 12xeach IT band roll!
 IT rolling is key for new runners.
 Also teach them the hamstring-in-the-doorway, quad and calf-on-step stretches. - Talk more among yourselves about conversational paces; most running is at conversational pace and what we are looking for is to be running as fast as we can while still being comfortable and able to talk almost normally.
 This pace may feel more easy-medium at times but it will get easier.
 Running with friends that are a little faster than you really can help you.
 Help each other focus on this pace. - For really motivated athletes, you might want to try to start water running once, twice or even three times a week.
 Water running can be really fun and social!
 I think there are a couple girls with pools.
 Also, when Paru is around, she did GREAT with water running and ended track with a big 3200m PR; if you ask I am sure she will take you to the pool where she works out and teach you all she knows about water running. - Reach out to incoming Freshmen!
 Ask any freshmen that have been coming to bring their friends...put up signs in Kennedy...if anyone has little brothers or sisters in that class, talk to them! - Maybe it is time to organize a game night or a movie night to include all the new people?

-MVXC22 Athlete-Lead Summer Running
+MVXC23 Athlete-Lead Summer Running